Economic development is a deep, constantly shifting topic affected by technological, political, sociological, economic and generational trends.

 Without adequate assessment, a project can end up doing more harm than good in the long run.

-“It results in things like distressed TIDs, which end up having their already-long lives extended, and the need for donor districts to prop up non-performing districts,” explains Larson.
-“It erodes public confidence in devices like Tax Increment Financing when citizens feel they've been victimized by performance that doesn't measure up to the front-end promise.”
+“It results in things like distressed Tax Incremental Districts (TIDs), which end up having their already-long lives extended, and the need for donor districts to prop up non-performing districts,” explains Mike.
+“It erodes public confidence in devices like Tax Increment Financing (TIF) when citizens feel they've been victimized by performance that doesn't measure up to the front-end promise.”

-Whether your project will generate enough ROI for public involvement is a matter of asking yourself a simple question.
+Whether your project will generate enough return on investment for public involvement is a matter of asking a simple question.

 “Ask yourself, would the project occur in substantially the same way without any public funding?
-If the answer is yes, then public funds spent on it may be wasted, no matter how much policy makers and development staff members may want the photo op,” says Larson.
+If the answer is yes, then public funds spent on it may be wasted, no matter how much policy makers and development staff members may want the photo-op,” says Mike.

 In a perfect world, there are hard numbers and data to support investment.
 Sometimes those aren’t appropriate.